In the winter, a water outage could be caused by a frozen water pipe inside your home or from the City’s water main to the private home (connection).

 To confirm if you have frozen water lines try the following steps:

 - Check all cold-water taps throughout your home.
 If you have no water at one tap, but water flows freely at other taps, there may be a frozen water line/pipe in your home that's blocking the flow of water to the tap in question.

-- Try and find the frozen pipe.
+- Try and find the frozen pipe; look for frost.
 Likely locations for frozen pipes include colder places inside the home - against exterior walls and where the water service pipe enters the home through the foundation wall.
 Look in your basement where water meter or pipes come up from the basement floor.

 What to do when you have frozen pipes